-The good news: There are on-page SEO best practices that never change.
 Remember, Google’s top priority is to deliver the best value to searchers.
 Do that, and your odds of ranking in the #1 spot are that much higher.

-Create unique, high-value content
+1. Unique, high-value content

-- What topics you cover
+- Which topics you cover

 - What industry you’re in